 (B) plant Cutoff date dates for:

-(i) general rate base; and
+(i) the general rate base; to include the cost of all plant, which date shall be not later than the date the presiding officer sets for the hearing on the utility's case-in-chief;

+(C) major project cutoff date for updating the rate base to include the cost of a major project, consistent with section 5 of this rule; and

-(ii) major projects;
+(ii) major projects.

-(C) Holding of hearings;
+(D) (C) Holding of hearings.

 (E) filing of posthearing briefs;

-(F) (D) Filing of proposed orders; and
+(F) (D) Filing of proposed orders. and

-(E) filing of exceptions to any proposed order.
+(G) (E) filing of exceptions to any proposed order.

-(d) In the event the parties agree that the proceeding should not be bifurcated, thenThe general rate base and major project cutoff date shall be determined by the presiding officer for an investor -owned utility electing a historical test period, with due consideration of the input of the parties.
+(d) In the event the parties agree that the proceeding should not be bifurcated, then (i) The general rate base and major project cutoff date shall be determined by the presiding officer for an investor owned utility electing a historical test period, with due consideration of the input of the parties.

-(ej) The presiding officer may do the following:
+(e) (j) For purposes of this subsection, the presiding officer may do the following:

-(1) Equitably divide the time allotted to the various procedural steps based upon all relevant factors.
-However, in general, approximately three (3) months should ninety (90) days should be allotted for the preparation and issuance of an order after the submission of any exceptions to a proposed order.
-A standard procedural schedule set forth in a commission general administrative order shall be an example of an equitable division of time.
+(1) Equitably divide the time allotted to the various procedural steps based upon on all relevant factors.
+However, in general, approximately three (3) months should ninety (90) days may be allotted for the preparation and issuance of an order after the submission of any exceptions to a proposed order.
+A standard procedural schedule set forth in a commission general administrative order is an example of an equitable division of time.

-(2) Upon the request of the electing utility, extend the procedural schedule for the amount of time requested.
+(2) On request of the electing utility, extend the procedural schedule to twelve (12) months for the amount of time requested.

-(3) In addition to (2), extend the procedural schedule to twelve (12) months for good cause one time not to exceed an additional sixty (60) days.
-Extensions beyond twelve (12) months shall only be allowed upon the concurrence of a majority of the commissioners.
+(3) In addition to subdivision (2), extend the procedural schedule for good cause Extensions beyond twelve (12) months shall only be allowed upon the concurrence of a majority of the commissioners. one (1) time not to exceed an additional sixty (60) days.

+(4) determine whether a requested waiver of a requirement of this Rule should be granted and if so, whether any conditions should be imposed or alteration of the schedule is

+required.

+(5) revise the schedule due to substantial amendments to the electing utility’s case.

+(6) determine whether an electing utility has filed a complete case for purposes of this Rule.

-(Indiana Utility Regulatory Commission; 170 IAC 1-5-2.1; filed Jul 31, 2009, 8:28 a.m.: 20090826-IR-170080670FRA; readopted filed Jun 9, 2015, 3:18 p.m.: 20150708-IR-170150103RFA)
+(Indiana Utility Regulatory Commission; 170 IAC 1-5-2.1; filed Jul 31, 2009, 8:28 a.m.: 20090826-IR-170080670FRA; readopted filed Jun 9, 2015, 3:18 p.m.: 20150708-IR-170150103RFA; readopted filed Oct 7, 2021, 1:05 p.m.: 20211103-IR-170210349RFA)

-170 IAC 1-5-3 Confidential or privileged information

-Affected: IC 5-14-3; IC 8-1-2-29

-Sec.
-3. (a) If an electing utility believes that any information covered by this rule is confidential in accordance with IC 8-1-2-29 and IC 5-14-3, the electing utility may request confidential treatment under the provisions of 170 IAC 1-1.1-4.

-(b) To the extent a confidentiality agreement that would cover documents provided as part of a proceeding under this rule is not already in place:

-(1) the electing utility shall:

-(A) proffer to; or

-(B) request from;

-the OUCC a proposed confidentiality agreement; and

-(2) parties to a proceeding under this rule shall work together with reasonable speed to negotiate an acceptable confidentiality agreement in order to avoid delay in producing documents on which a claim of confidentiality is made.

-(c) An acceptable confidentiality agreement under subsection (b) shall include procedures for the following:

-(1) Requesting a determination from the commission that a document shall be considered confidential.

-(2) Maintaining the confidentiality of the documents before a determination regarding confidentiality has been made by the commission.

-(Indiana Utility Regulatory Commission; 170 IAC 1-5-3; filed Oct 28, 1998, 3:38 p.m.: 22 IR 721; errata filed Nov 22, 1999, 3:32 p.m.: 23 IR 812; readopted filed Nov 23, 2004, 2:30 p.m.: 28 IR 1315; filed Jul 31, 2009, 8:28 a.m.: 20090826-IR-170080670FRA; readopted filed Jun 9, 2015, 3:18 p.m.: 20150708-IR-170150103RFA)
+4

+SECTION 5.
+IS AMENDED TO READ AS FOLLOWS:

 170 IAC 1-5-4 Petition

 Authority: IC 8-1-1-3